Become a consumer representative

 We are looking for people from diverse backgrounds who are:

-• Young people aged 12 – 24 years who have attended the DSD service within the last 10 years or are currently a patient.
+• young people aged 12 – 24 years who currently attend the DSD service, or who have attended within the last 10 years

-• Able to provide input into mapping the patient journey and into patient resources.
+• able to provide input into mapping the patient journey and patient resources

 What is the time commitment?

-The Consumer Group will meet up to 12 times in 2025 (in person or via video conferencing) for 1-2 hours per meeting.
-There will also be meeting pre reading.
+The Consumer Advisory Group will meet up to 10 times in 2026 (in person or via video conferencing) for 1-2 hours per meeting.
+There will also be meeting pre-reading.
 There may be requests to provide further advice outside of the meetings.

 How will we support you?